Chapter 20 Geological Resources

 Canada’s mining sector had revenues in the order of $44 billion in 2017 (Figure 20.1.1).
 The 4 most valuable commodities were gold, coal, copper and potash, with important amounts from iron, nickel, diamonds, sand and gravel aggregates, stone and zinc.
 Revenues from the petroleum sector are significantly higher, at over $100 billion per year.

 A metal deposit is a body of rock in which one or more metals have been concentrated to the point of being economically viable for recovery.
-Some levels of important metals in average rocks are shown on Table 20.1, along with the typical grades necessary to make a viable deposit, and the corresponding concentration factors.
+Some background levels of important metals in average rocks are shown on Table 20.1, along with the typical grades necessary to make a viable deposit, and the corresponding concentration factors.
 Looking at copper, for example, we can see that while average rock has around 40 ppm (parts per million) of copper, a grade of around 10,000 ppm or 1% is necessary to make a viable copper deposit.
 In other words, copper ore has about 250 times as much copper as typical rock.
 For the other elements in the list, the concentration factors are much higher.
 For gold, it’s 2,000 times and for silver it’s around 10,000 times.

 Table 20.1 Typical background and ore levels of some important metals.[1]